You are not alone

 You don't need to face HIV on your own.
 Coming to terms with having HIV and what it means for you can take some time.
 Your first response is likely to be to turn to those who are closest to you, loved ones, family or friends.

 There is also professional support available to you, no matter how long you've had HIV.
 You might find that support and counselling help you work out your feelings and experiences of HIV.
-If you feel that this might be useful then ask at your clinic what counselling is available.
+If you feel that this might be useful, ask your clinic what sorts of counselling are available.
+Many clinics offer their own counselling, or can direct you to specialist groups and charities that you might find useful.

 Some people find that meeting other people living with HIV helps them to feel that they are not alone.
 HIV organisations often have events or regular support groups that you might find useful at different times, for example, groups for people who have been recently diagnosed.
 There are also support groups in some organisations for gay men with HIV, or African men and women.
 Don’t feel that you have to attend a group if you’re not comfortable with the idea, and don’t think you’ve made a mistake if you’ve reacted to HIV differently to somebody else.
 Everyone deals with HIV in their own way.